 Conversely, a flatter more mellow wave is more conducive to riding a board less rocker.
 You need all the speed you can get to paddle into these types of waves, and having a board with more surface area contact on the water the better.

 Moreover, because the wave is flatter it won’t be as critical to have more nose rocker.
 A flatter rocker in the nose will perform just fine on the drop in.

 A surfboard with more nose and tail rocker will ride more dynamically and be easier to manoeuvre on the wave.
 This is why pro surfers tend to ride boards with lots of rocker so that they can carve and do radical cutbacks with relative ease.

 A flatter shaped surfboard, one with less rocker, will be more difficult to carve and cutback on.
 It will however be faster down the line (riding across the face of the wave), which makes it easier for beginner and intermediate surfers to make it through more challenging sections of a wave.

 Surfboard rocker should not be underestimated.
 When buying a surfboard, be sure to factor in the rocker of the board in you purchasing decision.
 If you’re an absolute beginner buying a low volume board with loads of rocker most likely won’t bode well for you.

-If you’re unsure of what different degrees of rocker look like, ask as surf shop expert for advice.
-Tell where you are at in your surfing, and what you are looking to get out of a surfboard.
+If you’re unsure of what different degrees of rocker look like, ask a surf shop expert for advice.
+Tell them where you are at in your surfing, and what you are looking to get out of a surfboard.
 They can then advise you accordingly what the best shaped board will be for your surfing.